By Linda Pashaj

 The only real way to guarantee a high search result ranking is through paid advertising.
 Instead of trying to find travelers, travelers find you – no matter where they are in the world.
 Even a small budget allocation for ads can generate a significant number of bookings.

 While you may have tried Google Ads before, you may not be aware that Google Hotel Ads (GHA) offers a more targeted option.
-Here we explain how Google Hotel Ads work, why they’re an important distribution channel for independent properties, and how to get started.
+Here we explain how Google Hotel Ads work, why they’re an important distribution channel for independent properties, why they should be part of your marketing strategy, and how to get started.
 We’ll also clear up some of the confusion about other ad products and share strategies for optimizing your return on investment.

 What are Google Hotel Ads?